groegercesg/TaptonPIX/readme.md

 ### Prerequisites

-[//]: # (What things you need to install the software and how to install them```Give examples```)
+[//]: # (What things you need to install the software and how to install them```Give examples```) **Pixelman** - *Particulate Capturing* - [Download Location](http://aladdin.utef.cvut.cz/ofat/others/Pixelman/Pixelman_download.html) - Download from here as only this version solely works with the script
+**Python** - *To Run the Script* - [Download Location](https://www.python.org/downloads/release/python-2713/) - It may work with newer versions, but I haven't tested it with anything newer

 ### Installing